-Federally and Non-Federally Recognized California Native American Tribes
+Federally and Non-Federally Recognized California Native American tribes

 Executive Order N-15-19 acknowledges and apologizes on behalf of California for the historical "violence, exploitation, dispossession and the attempted destruction of tribal communities" from the early years of the State to present day and creates the California Truth & Healing Council.
-In the spirit of truth and healing and consistent with the Office of the Governor's Statement of Administration Policy on Native American Ancestral Lands, through each of its three funding areas - capacity, planning, and acquisitions -- SALC seeks to:
+In the spirit of truth and healing and consistent with the Office of the Governor's Statement of Administration Policy on Native American Ancestral Lands, through each of its three funding areas - capacity, planning, and acquisitions - SALC seeks to:

-- support ownership, management, and co-management of, and access to natural lands and Indigenous cultural resources within those lands by Federally recognized and non-federally recognized California Native American tribes on the contact list maintained by the Native American Heritage Commission - Facilitate access of California Native Americans to cultural resources - Support the ability of California Native Americans to engage in traditional and sustenance gathering, hunting, and fishing - Encourage partnerships with California tribes on land management and stewardship utilizing Traditional Ecological Knowledge.
+- Support ownership, management, and co-management of, and access to natural lands and Indigenous cultural resources within those lands by Federally recognized and non-Federally recognized California Native American tribes on the contact list maintained by the Native American Heritage Commission - Facilitate access of California Native Americans to cultural resources - Support the ability of California Native Americans to engage in traditional and sustenance gathering, hunting, and fishing - Encourage partnerships with California Native American tribes on land management and stewardship utilizing Traditional Ecological Knowledge.

-Acquisition projects where a tribe or tribal non-profit with 501(c)3 status is either the applicant or a co-applicant on the project will be prioritized for funding and may receive one hundred percent funding for eligible costs.
+Acquisition and Planning projects where a California Native American tribe or tribal non-profit (as defined in Appendix L - Glossary) is either the applicant or a co-applicant on the project will be prioritized for funding and may receive one hundred percent funding for eligible costs.